rancher/devx-designs/CONTRIBUTING.md

 # Contributing Guide

-This repository welcomes contributions from platform engineers and architects who would like to help expand and improve DevX Validated Designs by SUSE.
+This project welcomes contributions from platform engineers and architects who would like to help expand and improve DevX Validated Designs by SUSE.

 The initial intent of this repository is to facilitate collaboration between